Council OKs deal for federal funds to help flood mitigation efforts

 The CLASS Trust has been established pursuant to Nebraska’s Interlocal Cooperation Act for the joint investment of public agencies’ surplus and excess funds to generate some extra income.
 Other participating local governments include the cities of Lincoln, Tecumseh and Falls City.

-City Finance Director Roger Nash said the city would not have to put any money into the CLASS Trust.
+City Finance Director Roger Nash said the city wouldn't have to put any money into the CLASS Trust.

 The city currently places excess funds in local banks and can continue to do so.